stoeps13/connections-doc/source/admin/admin/r_admin_files_config_properties2.md

     For more information, see *Enabling single-sign on with IBM Tivoli Access Manager*.

+    !!! note
-    **Note:** You must use fully-qualified domain names in this configuration file.
+    You must use fully-qualified domain names in this configuration file.
 If you use an abbreviated name, secure communications between servers will fail.

     If you customize the contextroot for Files in WebSphere Application Server \(WAS\) and LotusConnections-config.xml, you must also change the contextroot in the security.logout.href value.
 Otherwise, users will be unable to log out.